dawoodjee/zeroinvoice/docs/introduction.rst

 Introduction
 ============

-Let’s get acquainted with a basic overview of the structure of the ZerosInvoice website.
+Let’s get acquainted with a basic overview of the structure of the Zero Invoice website.
 Once you’ve wrapped your mind around a few central concepts, it’s as easy as ABC to effectively manage your freelance business accounts.

-The ZerosInvoice system is based on two main pillars:
+The Zero Invoice system is based on two main pillars:

 - **List pages** are summary pages of the various activities in your account.
 These include the Clients list page, Tasks list page, Invoices list page, Payments list page and more.
-List pages are located in the main sidebar of the ZerosInvoice site.
+List pages are located in the main sidebar of the Zero Invoice site.
 The list pages provide a centralized overview and management station for the particular component of your account.
 For example, the Clients list page is a list of all your clients, with accompanying information and handy links, so you can manage all your clients on one page.

-- **Action pages** are pages dedicated to a specific action you can take in your ZerosInvoice account.
+- **Action pages** are pages dedicated to a specific action you can take in your Zero Invoice account.
 Examples include Create New Client, Enter Credit, Create New Invoice, Create Recurring Invoice, Enter Credit, Enter Payment and Create New Task.
 All actions you take will be recorded in the List pages, updated in real time to reflect your invoicing activity from minute to minute.

 So remember the ninja rule: **list pages provide a summary overview**, and **action pages facilitate your invoicing activity**.

 You’re invited to browse the user guide for more detailed information.
-We’re always looking to take ZerosInvoice one step ahead, so if you have any comments, queries or suggestions, we’d love to hear from you.
+We’re always looking to take Zero Invoice one step ahead, so if you have any comments, queries or suggestions, we’d love to hear from you.

 Dashboard
 ^^^^^^^^^

-Welcome to the Dashboard page of your ZerosInvoice account.
+Welcome to the Dashboard page of your Zero Invoice account.
 This is the first page you’ll see when you login.
 It provides a general overview of the invoicing status of your freelance business.
 It is easy on the eye, and easy to digest.
 When you arrive at the Dashboard page, you’ll glimpse a comprehensive and user-friendly snapshot of what’s going on right now in your invoicing world.

 So let’s jump right in and take a look at the different elements that make up your invoicing dashboard.

-When you login to your ZerosInvoice account, you’ll automatically arrive on the Dashboard page.
+When you login to your Zero Invoice account, you’ll automatically arrive on the Dashboard page.
 To go to the Dashboard page from anywhere in the site, click the Dashboard tab on the main sidebar at the left of your screen.

-Sidebar – Navigating Your ZerosInvoice Account
+Sidebar – Navigating Your Zero Invoice Account
 """""""""""""""""""""""""""""""""""""""""""""""

-The Sidebar, at the left of your screen, is always visible, no matter where you are in your ZerosInvoice account.
+The Sidebar, at the left of your screen, is always visible, no matter where you are in your Zero Invoice account.
 Use the sidebar to get where you want to go, quickly and easily.
 When you click on a specific tab, you'll go to the list page.
 So, if you click on Invoices, you'll navigate to the Invoices list page.
 Same for Quotes, Payments, Products, Recurring, Credits and many others.

 Want to create a new invoice, quote, task, list, payment, or any other new item?
 Hover on the relevant tab, and click the blue plus sign that appears on the right hand side of the tab.
 You'll be automatically redirected to the "Create New…" page.